2017–18 Coppa Italia

-The 2017–18 Coppa Italia, also known as TIM Cup for sponsorship reasons, was the 71st edition of the national cup in Italian football.
+The 2017–18 Coppa Italia, also known as TIM Cup for sponsorship reasons, was the 71st edition of the national domestic tournament.

-As a minimum, the winners of the Coppa Italia earn a place in the 2018–19 Europa League and would begin play in the group stage unless they qualify for a more favourable UEFA placing based on league play.
+As a minimum, the winners of the Coppa Italia earn a place in the 2018–19 UEFA Europa League group stage unless they qualify for a more favourable UEFA placing based on league play.
 Seventy-eight clubs participated in this season's cup competition.

-Juventus won the championship for the 13th time by defeating Milan 4–0, and extended their record consecutive win streak to four.
-They had previously defeated Lazio (in 2014–15 and 2016–17) and Milan (in 2015–16).
+Juventus won the title for a record-extending 13th time by defeating Milan 4–0, and extended their record consecutive win streak to four.
+They had defeated Lazio (in 2014–15 and 2016–17) and Milan (in 2015–16).
 They did not concede a goal in any of the five games played in this year's competition, outscoring their opponents 10–0 on aggregate.